-cyberbullying takes place using electronic technology, digital devices.
-This includes devices and equipment such as mobile phones, computers, and tablets as well as social media sites, text messages, chat, and websites. cyberbullying in some ways is similar to the traditional forms of bullying parents of today are familiar with.
+Cyberbullying takes place using electronic technology, digital devices.
+This includes devices and equipment such as mobile phones, computers, tablets, as well as social media sites, text, messages, chat, and websites.
+Cyberbullying in some ways is similar to the traditional forms of bullying parents of today are familiar with.
 It has a number of different forms.
 Some examples of cyberbullying are, sending threatening messages, spreading lies or rumours online, pretending to be someone else online by creating a fake social media profile, or taking control of a person’s account.
 Tricking people, to accept a person as Friend or Follower, just to access a targets Personal Information.
 Then posting or sharing the content online.
 Posting embarrassing hurtful images or videos of someone online.

 The main difference between traditional bullying and cyberbullying is that cyberbullying is a 24 hour 7 day a week experience.
 There is no longer a safe zone for the victim to retreat to.
-Even in the safety of their own home the bullying continues through digital devices.
-What makes cyberbullying particularly hurtful in an online environment, is knowing a very large audience witness it.
-This can have a dramatically negative effect on a person’s mental health.
+Even in the safety of their own home, a cyberbully can continue to engage with a victim through their digital devices.
+What makes Cyberbullying particularly hurtful in an online environment, is knowing that there is a very large audience.
+This can have a dramatically negative effect on a person’s mental health and wellbeing.

 - A child should never place themselves in a position of vulnerability.
-Posting or Sharing images permits others the ability to Comment or Judge the image and the person.
-In general children will post what they believe is the best version of themselves online.
-A public attack on this online persona can have devastating and long lasting effects
+Posting or sharing images gives others the ability to comment or judge a person based on their content.
+People generally post what they believe is the best version of themselves online.
+A public attack on this online persona, can have devastating and long lasting effects on a victim.

-- Know what signs to look out for and if you see them you may need to have a conversation with your child.
+- Parents need to know now what signs to look out for.
+If you see them, you may need to have a conversation with your child.

 - Has the child suddenly become uninterested in digital devices and chooses to avoid them

-- Is you child upset, angry or frustrated while using a digital device
+- Is your child upset, angry or frustrated when they use a digital device

-- Beginning to withdraw and unwilling to go to school or socialise with friends
+- Have they begun to withdraw socially or perhaps they are unwilling to go to school

 - Does a child react with sadness or anger after receiving a call or message

-- Quickly switching screens when a parent enters the room
+- Do they quickly switch screens when a parent enters the room

-- It is important to maintain an open line of communication with your child.
+- It is vitally important to maintain an open line of communication with your child always, especially regarding anything online.
 This can be a very distressing and upsetting experience for the child.
-It may also be an uncomfortable experience for a parent because you may have to issues which are awkward to deal with
+It may also be an uncomfortable experience for a parent because you may have to deal with issues which may be very awkward to deal with

-- Parents should approach the child in a non-judgmental and understanding way
+- Parents should always approach a child in a non-judgmental and understanding way

-- Save all the harmful content the child receives, screen captured etc
+- Save all the harmful content the child receives, screen captured, using another device to take a picture of the content, etc

-- REPORT the matter to the social media site, School, Club or Gardai
+- REPORT the matter to the social media site, School, Club and authorities

 - Acknowledge that there is a problem